• Skip to main content

 First I covered our table with a large piece of paper.
 OK.
 I realize a roll of butcher paper could qualify as a "specialty item."
 But you can use regular construction paper or white office paper instead.

-Next, I set out an assortment of crayons, markers, pencils, and pastels in Valentine colors and instructed New Kid to “scribble like mad.”
+Next, I set out an assortment of crayons, markers, pencils, and pastels in Valentine colors and instructed my preschooler to "scribble like mad."
 He covered the whole paper.
 It was so fun, I even joined in myself, as did his 8 year old brother.

-Third, fold the paper accordion style (or stack individual sheets) and trace a heart template.
-(I printed out this heart template.)
+Third, fold the paper accordion style (or stack individual sheets) and trace a heart template or use a heart cookie cutter.
 Cut out as many hearts as needed.
-(New Kid has trouble with scissors but if your kid can use scissors, have them do the work!)
+(My 4 year old has trouble with scissors but if your kid can use scissors, have them do the work!)

-And that’s it!
-We I wrote “Happy Valentine’s Day!” on the reverse side with each recipient’s name.
+And that's it!
+We I wrote "Happy Valentine's Day!" on the reverse side with each recipient's name.
 You could fold them, or put them in an envelope if you like.
-I think they are quite cute and fun as they are but if you are feeling ambitious your child could even glue them to a square of colored paper.
-I don’t feel particularly ambitious when it comes to an item which is most likely going to end up in 18 different recycling bins; on the other hand, I may just be looking for a way to validate my laziness.
+I think they are quite cute and fun as they are but if you are feeling ambitious your child could even glue them to a square of colored paper like we did with this valentine craft.

 When you are looking for a unique way to celebrate Valentine's Day at home or in the classroom with a special project, this is the perfect resource: STEAM Kids Valentine's Day Projects!